Nominations are open for the Spring 2024 ETHOS Fellows Program!

-- Invites discussion of the values themselves, how they intersect, and their application in fellows' work
+- Invites discussion of the values and their application in fellows' work

-- Empowers participants to develop further values-based events or projects in their home units
+- Empowers participants to develop values-based events or projects in their home units

-The ETHOS Fellows Program is open to faculty, staff, and students interested in advancing values-based decisioning-making in their units or organizations.
+The ETHOS Fellows Program is open to faculty, staff, and graduate students interested in advancing values-based decisioning-making in their units or organizations.
 Sessions will be led by CEHV Director Piers Turner.